-This is my take on my Aunt Ruth’s Old-Fashioned Blueberry Muffins.
-She was a housekeeper for a prominent family that owned a department store in West Virginia.
-This is where she mastered her cooking and baking skills and created several recipes that were passed down through our family.
+Recipe History: I’ve gone back to my roots and taken my great Aunt Ruth’s vintage recipe for Old-Fashioned Blueberry Muffins and baked them modern swapping out methods and ingredients.
+Aunt Ruth worked for a prominent family that owned a department store in West Virginia.
+This is where she mastered her baking skills and created several recipes that have been passed down within our family.

-You can make these muffins year-round, however they really are best with freshly picked blueberries.
-I’ve picked blueberries every July since since I was young, here in Northwest Indiana or in Southwest Michigan.
-To make berry baked goods year-round, freeze freshly picked blueberries by placing them on a 1/2 sheet pan lined with parchment paper.
-Do not wash the berries, their natural coating helps preserve them.
-Spread in a single layer and freeze for 1-2 hours.
-Place berries in ziploc bags or vacuum seal them 8-10 months.
+These blueberry muffins are delicious year-round, however, they taste even better with fresh hand-picked blueberries.
+After picking the berries, put them in them in an air-tight container and store in the fridge for 1-2 weeks.
+To freeze them, place berries on a 1/2 sheet pan lined with parchment paper.
+Do not wash them as their natural coating helps preserve them.
+Spread in a single layer and freeze for 1 hour.
+Place berries in ziploc bags or vacuum seal them for up to 8-10 months.

 Make your own buttermilk:

 Adding buttermilk provides a tangy flavor and yields a tender baked good.
 If purchasing buttermilk, look for simple, natural ingredients like “cultured milk” on the label.
 Some brands are loaded with stabilizers, gums and starches.
 You can keep dry buttermilk powder in your pantry to mix up anytime it is needed.

 TIP: If you don’t have any buttermilk on-hand, make your own:

 Method #1: Place 1 T. vinegar into a liquid measuring cup and add cream or whole milk until it reaches the 1 c. measure line and let it sit for a few minutes.

 Method #2: Place 1/2 c. sour cream and 1/2 c. whole milk or cream and let it sit for a few minutes.